ejwillemse/BAN313/chapter7.md

 success_msg("Correct!
 As expected the waiting time increases as the arrival rate increases.
 As more customers arrive per minute, the inter-arrival times between customers decrease.
 It is then more likely that customers will arrive before the previous customers are done with their transactions.
-If interest is the rate by which the waiting time increases.
+Of interest is the rate by which the waiting time increases.
 When the arrival rate is 0.5, customers spend on average less than 0.5 minutes waiting.
 When increased to 1.5, customers spend less than 2.7 minutes waiting.
 But when it is increased by another 0.5, the customer waiting time jumps to over 12 minutes.